 For example, a French merchant might already hold domestic Direct Debit mandates under the French legacy Direct Debit scheme.
 These mandates need to be compliant with the latest SEPA Direct Debit rules.

 This guide will explain the steps you should take to migrate your existing Euro-denominated mandates to SEPA Direct Debit.
-If you would like to use this as an opportunity to switch Direct Debit providers you may also find our guide to transferring mandates helpful.
+If you would like to use this as an opportunity to switch Direct Debit providers, you may also find our guide to transferring mandates helpful.

 What will happen to existing Euro Direct Debit mandates?

-Existing Euro Direct Debit mandates will remain valid under the SEPA Core Direct Debit Scheme.
+Existing Euro Direct Debit mandates remain valid under the SEPA Core Direct Debit Scheme.
 Existing refund conditions will continue after the deadline.

 Mandates will not need to be signed again provided they are updated with the following additional details required by SEPA: